benbristow/benbristow-website/_portfolio_items/memorylane.markdown

 Frontend built in React

-Backend was originally built using Flask, however I recently re-wrote it using Ruby on Rails for show on this website with improved caching and a better frontend architecture.
+Backend was originally built using Python/Flask, but now runs on Azure Functions with Typescript.